baden03/annual-archive/readme.txt

 = 1.5.3 =
 * changed the default archive type from monthly to yearly
 * cleaned up plugin options page
-* widget title can be left blank
+* widget title can now be left blank
 * changed when the plugin text domain is loaded for better integration with translation plugins

 = 1.5.2 =